Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Rather than having an instructor looking back at you and working practice problems or explaining a concept, you instead watch a slide that is updated with notes as a teacher voices over.

-It’s not an ineffective delivery of content – there are some nice interactive features around it – it’s just not as good as we’ve seen with other courses.
+It’s not an ineffective delivery of content (there are some nice interactive features around it), but it’s just not as good as we’ve seen with other courses.

 The instructor’s voice is a little tinny and slides are somewhat pixelated, making for a dated appearance.
-Putting production quality and delivery method aside, the content is spot on.
+Putting production quality and delivery method aside, the content is spot on though.
 I especially liked the interactive questions asked at the beginning of each module lesson.

 The “quick review” lessons that precede many of the full lessons are great little snippets of information.
 They serve to provide quick hit refreshers on a topic so that if you’re just looking to brush up on material, you don’t have to dive in head first.
 I am a big fan of these little video and text lessons.

 Princeton is not afraid to dig deep in their efforts to make sure you understand the material and have seen every problem type that may appear on the exam, even if just once.
-In short, the quality of the substance is fantastic; the quality of the video-based lesson delivery, not so much.
+In short, the substance is fantastic but the quality of the video-based lesson delivery is not so much.

-As for quantity of practice, Princeton delivers over 3,000 practice problems (4,400+ for the GMAT 700+ premium course), each with its own accompanied text explanation.
-This is more than competitors Kaplan and Target Test Prep offer and places Princeton near the top of its class in terms of study material.
+As for quantity of practice, Princeton delivers over 4,400 practice problems, each with its own accompanied text explanation.
+This is more than competitors like Magoosh and Kaplan, as well as Target Test Prep.
+It places Princeton near the top of its class in terms of study material.

 The text explanations that go hand in hand with each practice question are also of top-notch quality.
 Each breaks down the problem at large and thoroughly explains why the correct answer choices are correct and the incorrect choices, well, incorrect.